Emmet-Allen/Emmet-Allen/README.md

 <h1> So, What Do You Know? </h1>

 <p> I feel pretty confident in HTML 5, CSS 3, and JavaScript(ES6) skills.
-I'm currently ranked on LeetCode for JavaScript as a 6th Kyu, something that I am quite proud of.
+I'm currently ranked on CodeWars for JavaScript as a 6th Kyu, something that I am quite proud of.
 I am also learning how to use the React framework to better mesh all these skills together.
 Though, the language that I am most focused on is C++ because I have been preparing for the NYU Tandon Bridge Program 2021 semester, and I have to say, I found a "love from necessity" for the language. </p>

 <h1> What Have You Made? </h1>